20 Red Edible Berries and Non-Edible Ones You Need to Know

 Butcher’s broom is a shrub that produces large, glossy red berries which grow in small clusters.
 It’s common as an ornamental plant.

 The butcher’s broom’s red berries are poisonous and can cause digestive problems.
-On the other hand, the root has been used for centuries as a traditional remedy for infections and poor blood circulation.
+On the other hand, the root has been used for centuries as a traditional remedy.
+It treats infections and poor blood flow.

 5. Cotoneaster (Taxus species)